aatwi/tutorials/spring-jpa-testing/README.md

 Those two rows are not part of our tests, they are context setup to run the SpringBoot tests.

-The question is do we need to have Spring running when performing the tests?
+The question is do we need to have SpringBoot running when performing those tests?

 The answer is no!
 But, what can it be replaced with?